-The TRSS Graduate Admissions Committee may offer, at its discretion, MA admission to students without an undergraduate degree.
-A student may be admitted with lower formal qualifications than stated in graduate general regulation 1.3.3, when there is significant professional experience relevant to the proposed area of scholarship.
+Applicants must satisfy the University admission requirements as stated in Graduate General Regulation 1.3 in the SFU Calendar.
+The TRSS graduate admissions committee may offer, at its discretion, MA admission to students without an undergraduate degree.
+A student may be admitted with lower formal qualifications than stated in Graduate General Regulation 1.3.3. when there is significant professional experience relevant to the proposed area of scholarship.

 The dynamic nature of terrorism creates multiple issues around understanding the threat environment, the perpetrators, causes, and solutions.
 As an advanced introduction to contemporary terrorism, specific emphasis will be placed on understanding: the specific threat environment (e.g. right wing terrorism, Islamic fundamentalism); emergent issues (e.g. homegrown terrorism, foreign fighters, lone wolves, women in terrorism); particularly salient issues (e.g. cyberterrorism, weapons of mass destruction); the dynamics of terrorism (radicalization, social media, social networks).
 These issues are all addressed in the context how they relate to, and can inform, methods of preventing and responding to terrorism.
 Themes and specific topics will be updated every year to reflect the dynamic nature of contemporary terrorism.